 PV is affordable and modern.
 There are plenty of properties for sale and to rent both in the town and the outskirts.

 The local real estate market stretches from Mismaloya, south of Puerto Vallarta, to Punta Mita on the northwest shore.

-In Puerto Vallarta, the Colonias in the hotel zone area offer very good value with quieter neighbourhood living and larger houses, many with pools or access to homeowner association pools.
+In Puerto Vallarta, the Colonias in the hotel zone area offers very good value with quieter neighborhood living and larger houses, many with pools or access to homeowner association pools.